C0X3D/PawfectMatchWebApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.

+## Swagger code-gen
+Open `src\scripts\openapi-generate-client.ts`

+Edit Variable: `generatePath` - The path where swagger-codegen files will be generated as a library

+Edit Variable: `swaggerPath` - The host of the `swagger.json`

+Run `npm run update-swagger` -generate the swagger library inside `generatePath`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.